nedge-developers/aslicurrency/index.md

 ## How to Download the App

+1.Tap the Downnload button below to get the app
+2. When prompted, click enable installations from unknown sources.
-1. Enable installation from Unknown Sources on your device:
+3 You can manually enable installation from Unknown Sources on your device:
    *Android Settings → Security → Unknown sources*
-2. Tap the button below to fetch the APK.
-3. Once downloaded, open the APK file and follow the prompts to install.
+4. Once downloaded, open the APK file and follow the prompts to install.

 <a class="button" href="https://example.com/your-app.apk" target="_blank" rel="noopener">
   Download APK